Tskoli-Kodun/problemtools-is/README.md

 * "Sample Input", "Sample Output" and "Sample Interaction" translated in problem2pdf

 Planned:
-* translate the rest of problem2pdf and problem2html
+* add language file compatibility for all generated text by problem2pdf and problem2html
+* support for alternitive templates
+* provide an english and icelantic langueage file
 ## Programs Provided

 The problem tools provide the following three programs:

  - `verifyproblem`: run a complete check on a problem
  - `problem2pdf`: convert a problem statement to pdf

+Currently does not support the new functionality in problem2pdf :
  - `problem2html`: convert a problem statement to html

 Running any of them with the command-line option `-h` gives